png2/Tease-AI-proto/README.md

 For now the parser used for the start, modules, links and end scripts is done The parser for the list files si done and the taunting mechanism works The vocabulary from files is also implemented
+The cycler that goes through start->taunts->modules->link->end is done

 The interrupts are NOT done
 The task generator is NOT done
 There is nothing to fetch pictures on remote blogs

-And more importantly, the code for going to the cycle start->taunts->modules->link->end is not done yet

-That means you can only parse one script at a time

 The good news is that most of the @Commands are implemented already